Open market operations

 Repurchase Agreements are instruments of the open market operations by means of which Bank of Albania sells securities to commercial banks, committing to repurchase them respecting the predetermined conditions.
 This instrument is used in order to temporary inject liquidity in the banking system.
 While the reverse repurchase agreements consist in open market operations by means of which Bank of Albania buys securities from commercial banks, committing to resell them under the predetermined conditions.
 This instrument is used in order to temporary inject liquidity in the banking system.

 The securities traded through (reverse) repurchase agreements, are purchased in advance in the primary or secondary market by Bank of Albania or by commercial banks.
-The securities, subject to these agreements, are: Treasury Bills of Albanian Government and Treasury bonds with remaining maturity not more than 365 days.
+The securities, subject to these agreements, are: Treasury Bills of Albanian Government and Treasury bonds.
 In these transactions, an asset is sold while the seller simultaneously obtains the right and obligation to repurchase it at a specific price on a future date.

 The minimum requested amount to transact through (reverse) repurchase agreement is ALL 10 (ten) million and could be raised only by multiples of the same amount.